tonioni/WinUAE/cputest/readme.txt

 Copy all memory dat files, test executable compiled for target platform (currently only Amiga is supported) and data/<cpu model> contents to target system, keeping original directory structure.

-cputest all = run all tests, in alphabetical order.
-Stops when mismatch is detected. cputest tst.b = run tst.b tests only cputest all tst.b = run tst.b, then tst.w and so on in alphabetical order until end or mismatch is detected.
+cputest basic/all = run all tests, in alphabetical order.
+Stops when mismatch is detected.
+(Assuming 68000 Basic test set) cputest basic/tst.b = run tst.b tests only cputest basic/all tst.b = run tst.b, then tst.w and so on in alphabetical order until end or mismatch is detected.

 If mismatch is detected, opcode word(s), instruction disassembly, registers before and after and reason message is shown on screen.
 If difference is in exception stack frame, both expected and returned stack frame is shown in hexadecimal.

 --

 Change log:

+15.03.2020

+- Test coverage improved: If test uses data or address register as a source or destination, register gets modified after each test.
+Each register has different modification logic.
+(Some simply toggle few bits, some shift data etc..).
+Previously registers were static during single test round and start of each new round randomized register contents.
+- 68020+ addressing mode test sets improved.

+Only test generator was updated.
+Data structures or m68k tester has not been changed.

 16.02.2020